Sprint's 5G speeds are half as fast as Verizon, but more consistent

-Ahead of the May 31 launch of the LG V50 -- a unique 5G phone distinguished by its second-screen attachment -- Sprint gave CNET the opportunity to try out the phone and its 5G coverage in Dallas.
+Ahead of the May 31 launch of the LG V50 -- a $1,152 5G phone distinguished by its second-screen attachment that won't be made available in the US -- Sprint invited CNET to try out the phone and its 5G coverage in Dallas.
 We put the LG V50 through multiple tests in a variety of locations to preview what consumers can expect from the service and whether they should consider buying in yet.

 Sprint is the latest to company to hitch its wagon to the excitement over 5G.
 In perfect conditions, 5G will allow us to download movies to our phones in seconds or stream AR/VR games without lag.
 Beyond phones, it could revolutionize whole industries, from self-driving cars to remote medical procedures.
 5G is still a work in progress, though, and is years away from reaching those levels of speed (as Thursday's tests prove), coverage or reliability.
 But like the other wireless carriers, Sprint wants lead the way in giving its customers a next-generation experience.